isaackps/mc-3-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+_Note: need to run [backend](https://github.com/isaackps/mc-2-backend) on port 3001 for this frontend to work on localhost._

 ### `npm test`

 Launches the test runner in the interactive watch mode.\